zhouzi180/zhouzi180.github.io/index.md

 ## About Me

 I am currently a second-year PhD student at Southern University of Science and Technology, Shenzhen, in the Department of Computer Science and Engineering, supervised by Prof. Shiqi Yu.
-My research interests include gait in healthcare, medical image analysis and computer vision.
+My research interests include gait in healthcare, medical image analysis, and computer vision.

 ## Research Interests